 Addiction symptoms can include:

-- Continuing to use cocaine despite having persistent problems with other important people
+- Continuing to use a drug despite having persistent problems with people in your life

 - Continuing to use cocaine despite knowing that it may create or complicate other physical or psychological problems